Skip to main content

 After you have added a text block or a dynamic block into the URL, you can edit them by clicking on them.

-For some variables you can add default values by typing them after the logical slash, for example [id|1]
+For some variables you can add default values by typing them after the logical slash, for example [id|1].

-For other variables no default values are required because they can be omitted from the URL ([section-code]
+For other variables no default values are required because they can be omitted from the URL ([section-code]).

-In the case with user ID, if no value is processed by the script – when for some reason a user ID is missing or not available (user with said ID has been deleted from the site) – you will be taken to the profile page of user with ID=1
+In the case with user ID, if no value is processed by the script – when for some reason a user ID is missing or not available (user with said ID has been deleted from the site) – you will be taken to the profile page of user with ID=1.
+In other words, default value is used automatically to fill in the space when a necessary parameter is missing from the URL.

 Another example:

-fails to indicate country in his/her profile, the following parameters will be processed by the script: id=15
+When a site user with ID=15 fails to indicate country in his/her profile, the following parameters will be processed by the script: id=15 and country=””.

 The generated link will look like this: